c4s4/sweetohm/content/article/michel-casabianca.en.md

 - *Bee* at Rencontres Mondiales du Logiciel Libre in July 2010.
 - *Putting Go in Production* at DevDays in October 2014.
 - *Putting Go in Production* at BDX.IO in October 2014.
-- *Should you migrate to Python 3?* at BDX.io in october 2915.
+- *Should you migrate to Python 3?* at BDX.io in October 2015.
+- *Michel, 50 years old developer* (keynote) at BDX.io in October 2016.
+- *Database Migration* at BDX.io in October 2016.
+- *Quantum Computer: Myth or Reality?* at BDX.io in November 2017.

 Few activities related to computer science: